NaomiProject/naomi-docs/installation/index.md

 ## Help

-The very active [Naomi Community Forum](https://community.projectnaomi.com) provides many more details and hints.
-If you run into any problems, use the search function or open a new thread with your detailed question.
+If you run into any problems, use the search function or open a new thread with your detailed question on the [Naomi Community Forum](https://support.projectnaomi.com).

 <DocPreviousVersions/>
 <EditPageLink/>